Danny-Dasilva/Blender-ML/README.md

 ### Run it

-specify tthe number of images you want generated and run the function
+specify the number of images you want generated and run the function

 `batch_render(img_count=4)`